Most reports downloaded from the website are in .csv format. These can be opened easily in excel or similar spreadsheet packages.

 Issues opening reports in excel

 When excel opens a .csv file excel tries to set an appropriate data type, eg fields with only digits may be set to an number.
-This can cause issues where you have a code, eg a product code or barcode which is purely numerical as excel can remove zeros at the start of the code or can display long numerical codes as scientific numbers eg 5.05E+12.
+This can cause issues where you have a code, eg a product code or barcode which is purely numerical as excel can remove zeros at the start of the code.
+This is also an issue for phone numbers which start with zero.
+Also excel can display long numerical fields as scientific numbers eg 5.05E+12.

 To resolve this issue you can